ZombehTV/Scratchbox/guide.md

 Scratchbox offers multiple themes for customization.
 To change your theme:
 1. Go to `[Settings] > [Theme]`.
-2. Select your desired theme from the options.
+2. Each click will shuffle to the next theme.

 If you want to apply a theme using a local storage key:
 1. Navigate to `[Settings] > [Advanced Settings] > [Set Local Storage Key Value]`.